Locality Optimized Unstructured Mesh Algorithms on GPUs: Introduction

-Algorithms defined on unstructured meshes have been around for a long time - discretisations such as finite volumes or finite elements often rely on these meshes to deliver high-quality results.
-Indeed there is a large number of papers detailing such algorithms, and a large number of commercial, government, and academic research codes; to name a few OpenFOAM \cite{OpenFoamUserGuide}, Rolls-Royce Hydra \cite{moinier2002edge}, FUN3D \cite{biedron2017fun3d}.
-All of these codes use unstructured meshes in some shape or form, and since they are often used for large experiments, the efficiency of their implementation is an important concern.
-The problem of effectively parallelising applications using unstructured meshes is far from trivial and a number of solutions can be found in the literature.
+Algorithms defined on unstructured meshes form an important class of applications at many organizations.
+It is one of the seven dwarfs -- common computation-communication patterns or motifs occurring in parallel numerical applications -- identified by Colella in 2004~\cite{Colella2004}.
+Discretizations such as finite volumes (FV) or finite elements (FE) often rely on these meshes to deliver high-quality results.
+Indeed there is a large number of papers detailing such algorithms, and a wide range of commercial, government, and academic research codes (e.g. OpenFOAM~\cite{OpenFoamUserGuide}, Rolls-Royce Hydra~\cite{moinier2002edge}, FUN3D~\cite{biedron2017fun3d}).
+All such applications use unstructured meshes in some shape or form, and are often used for large experiments, consisting of millions or even billions of mesh elements.
+These codes are generally critical to production and consume large portions of high-performance computing systems time.
+As such, the efficient execution of these applications on the parallel architectures of the day has been and continues to be crucial to the organizations and stake-holders that have invested in them for continued scientific delivery.
+Over the years, many works have discussed and presented techniques for efficient implementations, initially focusing on traditional CPU architectures~\cite{mavriplis2002parallel, jin1999openmp}, then many-core processors such as GPUs (as we discuss below), and even architectures such as FPGAs~\cite{nagy2014accelerating, akamine2012reconfigurable}.
+Many libraries have also been developed targeting unstructured-mesh solvers, from classical libraries~\cite{trilinos, PETSc} to domain specific languages~\cite{devito2011liszt, giles2012op2, pyfr2016}.

-There are a large number of papers discussing the efficient implementation and parallelisation in classical CPU architectures \cite{mavriplis2002parallel,jin1999openmp}, FPGAs \cite{nagy2014accelerating,akamine2012reconfigurable}, and of course GPUs, which is the focus of our work.

-There are libraries and domain specific languages that target unstructured mesh computations on GPUs, such as Liszt \cite{devito2011liszt}, OP2 \cite{giles2012op2}, or more specialised ones such as the OCCA\cite{libocca} open source library by Recacle et al. \cite{remacle2016gpu}, which looks at efficiently solving elliptic problems on unstructured hexahedral meshes.
-Some of these libraries do use shared memory for improving data locality, however advanced techniques, such as reordering and partitioning studied in this work are not evaluated.